By Charlotte Peak (’13)

 Displaying Acadia pride

-Joe Kinsman (’02), co-owner of Preston and Associates Insurance Services, is one such proud alumnus.
+Joe Kinsman (’02), co-owner of Southwest Nova Insurance Group Inc., is one such proud alumnus.
 Kinsman says he was quick to have a sign made when his office moved to Wolfville a couple of years ago.

 For him, the relocation was a return to his hometown.
 Recalling his childhood spent between diving sessions in the Acadia pool, summer soccer and basketball camps, and winters “hurtling down U-Hall hill on a sled with friends,” Kinsman says he “literally grew up on the Acadia campus.”